DataBiosphere/leonardo/README.md

 ```
 where `map` is a substring within the test name.

+If you made a change to the leonardo Db by adding a changeset xml file, and then adding that file path to the changelog
+file, you have to set `initWithLiquibase = true` in the leonardo.conf file for these changes to be reflected in the unit
+tests.

 Once you're done, tear down MySQL.
 ```
 ./docker/run-mysql.sh stop leonardo